. . . SCHEDULING your commute to work or wherever so you are not stressed or late.

 I mean, isn’t it past time for another player in the rideshare industry? 🙂

 So . . . will you help bring about what I imagine is possible for interested rideshare drivers in Atlanta by spreading the word for the benefit of ALL?
-You can get learn more HERide, its mission and download the app when you register HERE.
+You can learn more about HERide by reading through the content of this site, and download the app when you register HERE.
 And if you do not already have a referral code, feel free to use mine: AN24E

 Thanks SO much for taking time to visit.